-Answer - - (c) If the Assertion is true but the Reason is false
+Answer - - (c) If the Assertion is true but the Reason is false.

-Q.9.
-Assertion- A non-overlapping code means that a base in mRNA is not used for different codon.
+9.Assertion- A non-overlapping code means that a base in mRNA is not used for different codons.

-Reason- In translating mRNA molecule the codons do not overlap, but read sequentially .
+Reason- In translating mRNA molecules the codons do not overlap, but read equentially.

-Answer- A (If both assertion and reason are true and the reason is the correct explanation of the assertion.)
+Answer- A (both assertion and reason are true and the reason is the correct explanation of the assertion.)

-Q.10.Assertion- Histones are basic proteins of major importance in packaging of eukaryotic DNA.
+10. Assertion- Histones are basic proteins of major importance in packaging of eukaryotic DNA.

 Reason- Histones are five major types H1, H2A.
 H2B, H3, H4.

-Answer- B (If both assertion and reason are true but the reason is the not the correct explanation of the assertion)
+Answer- B (both assertion and reason are true but the reason is the not the correct explanation of the assertion)